kjantzen/ESMA/README.md

 - Biosemi files: bdf format files.
 - Continuous EEG:  These are non-epoched data files created from bdf files by EMSA.
 They are recognized by their *'cnt* extension.
 Because the format is identical to an EEGLAB continueous file, any EEGLAB continuous file can be read by changing its extension from *'.set'* to *'.cnt'.
 - Epoched Trial Data:  epoched time domain data created from continuous files by ESMA.
 These files are recognized by the *'epc'* extension.
 Because these files are the same format as EEGLAB ERPLAB format, other files should be readable by changing the extension.
+-
+### Getting Started
+To get started you should set up the file structure as described above with your files in the participant folders.
+Type *esma* in the MATLAB command window.
+To set up your first study click on the *Study* menu option and then select *New Study*.
+From there you can just fill in the specific informaiton on each of the different screens.